Dead Poets Society: Filming

-Filming began in November 1988, and wrapped in January 1989.
-After filmmakers scouted more than 70 universities and private schools, they decided that Dead Poets Society would take place at St. Andrew's School and the Everett Theatre in Middletown, Delaware, as well as at locations in New Castle, Delaware, and in nearby Wilmington, Delaware.
-Classroom scenes with Keating were filmed in a replica classroom built on a soundstage in Wilmington.
+Principal photography began on November 14, 1988, with a budget of $16.4 million.
+The film was shot around several locations in Delaware, with filming mainly taking place at St. Andrew's School.
+Classroom scenes with Keating were shot in a replica classroom built on a soundstage in Wilmington, Delaware.
+Filming at St. Andrew's mainly occurred during over the Thanksgiving and Christmas holidays, primarily to avoid disruption to the school's academic system.
 To emphasize a film set back in time, storefronts in Delaware towns were transformed, with all modern conveniences removed.
-During the shooting, Weir requested that the young cast not use modern slang, even off camera.
-Weir also said that he hid a half-day's filming from Disney executives to allow Williams free range to use his comedic improvisational skills.
+Weir requested that the young cast not use modern slang during filming, even while off camera.
+Weir also stated that he hid a half-day's filming from Disney executives to allow Williams free range to use his comedic improvisational skills Filming concluded on January 15, 1989.